Automattic/vip-design-system-bridge/README.md

 ## Exporting Data from your Design System

 This section is a WIP.

 It will be devoted to understanding how you can export your design system data, for the script to understand it.
 Note that at the moment we only support Figma.

-## Using the Script

-This section is devoted to understanding how you can ingest the exported data using the script, so it's inserted into your `theme.json`.

-### Assumptions

-* The export from your design system has been completed.
-At the moment, this would be from Figma and would include either a single token JSON file or a folder of token JSON files.
 The export should have been done using using [this](https://www.figma.com/community/plugin/843461159747178978) plugin.
 The format's documentation is a WIP currently.

+## Using the Script

+Once data has been exported from your design system, into either a folder or a single token JSON file the script is almost ready to be run.

+There are few more assumptions assumed for the script:

 * Knowledge of what exact theme name set you want to pick out from the token JSON export from Figma.
 An example would be if your main set was `valet` then valet is your theme name set that you want to use.
 * An existing [`theme.json`](https://developer.wordpress.org/block-editor/how-to-guides/themes/theme-json/) file, in where the tokens from your export would be inserted.
 Note that by default, the script does not overwrite the `theme.json`.
 Instead, it writes to a new file called `theme.generated.json`.
 This can be overriden using the `--overwrite` flag.
 * Based on the theme that is selected from the Figma export, the tokens are inserted directly under `settings->custom`.
 If a section prefix is desired, use the `--themeJsonSection` option.